-P1.4 Even if not dominated by other instruments, incentives may be less effective than, and best accompanied by, other measures.
-There is, for instance, extensive survey evidence that foreign investors often attach less importance to tax than to nontax considerations (such as the quality of the infrastructure)) in making location choices.
+P1.4: Even if not dominated by other instruments, incentives may be less effective than, and best accompanied by, other measures.
+There is, for instance, extensive survey evidence that in making their location decisions foreign investors often attach less importance to tax than to nontax considerations (such as the quality of the infrastructure).
 Using tax measures in an attempt to offset non-tax problems is not only poorly targeted (see P2.1) but unlikely to succeed if those problems are severe.
-Businesses that require a steady supply of electricity, for example, will not be attracted by a tax incentive if supply remains unreliable, Attention certainly needs to be paid to the tax environment offered to investors, and there is broad econometric evidence that favorable tax treatment can attract investment.
+Businesses that require a steady supply of electricity, for example, will not be attracted by a tax incentive if supply remains unreliable: and tax incentives to promote innovation are unlikely to be effective where protection of intellectual property rights is weak, Attention certainly needs to be paid to the tax environment offered to investors, and there is broad econometric evidence that favorable tax treatment can attract investment.
 But there are many cases in which even very generous tax treatment has manifestly not increased investment.